duke253/mattermost-openshift-customized/README.md

 Implements active-passive scheme for HA via two separate instances of Mattermost server and Nginx reverse proxy in front of them.
 Integrated with Microsoft Active Directory via Keycloak.
 Uses Minio (S3) as a file storage and Postgres as external databases for Mattermost and Keycloak.
-Possible integrated with Bitbucket via WebHook Bridge server.
+Integration with Bitbucket is possible through the WebHook Bridge server.

 ### Step 0
 Adjust parameters in *.yaml regarding your environment (e.g. DB host, DB port, DB name etc...).
 See parameters and configmap.